Eligibility and terms and conditions

 - Scholarship awards are decided by the International Scholarship Panel and all decisions are final.
 The University will not accept any appeals in respect of the decisions made by the Panel.

-- Scholarships are awarded for the September entry of the academic year 2016/17 and will not be deferred to later years of entry.
+- Scholarships are awarded for the September and January entry of the academic year 2017/18 and will not be deferred to later years of entry.
 Course applicants who intend to defer their studies must re-apply for a scholarship in the year they will begin their studies.

-- All applicants will be notified of the panel's decision by the middle of July 2016.
+- All applicants will be notified of the panel's decision by the middle of July 2017 for applicants starting in September and the middle of November for those applicants starting in January.

-- All awards will comprise a 15% discount off the cost of tuition fees for the academic year 2016/17.
+- All awards will comprise a £3000 fee waiver from the cost of tuition fees for the academic year 2017/18.
 This discount is a single contribution and will not be continued in subsequent years and is not applicable to any additional fees such as re-submission or module resit fees.
 No cash alternative will be offered.

 - The scholarship does not replace the deposit of £3000.
 All scholarship winners will need to pay the £3000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).
 The amount of your scholarship will be deducted from the remaining fees.